Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: Matrix Families

-which is a purely formal notation indicating that for each $n-th$ matrix of the underlying family, the resulting equation in individual determinants (if well-defined) is true. $n,$ the index of the matrix or determinant family typically ranges overs the positive integers but, for a variety of technical reasons, may range over positive integers greater than some constant.
-The range will always be clear from context and need not be known for the development of the theory.
+which is a purely formal notation indicating that for each size $n$ matrix of the underlying family, the resulting equation in individual determinants (if well-defined) is true.

-To clarify a subtlety in \eqref{equ:familynotation2}, and to further clarify how the identities in a family of matrices, say $M,$ are interpreted, we assume the indices of all occurrences of $M$ in the equation identity are aligned, and that this alignment occurs after application of matrix operators.
-Thus if $M$ represents the sequence of matrices $M^{(1)},M^{(2)} \dotsc$ with the superscript denoting the size of the matrix, then the operator $(1,1),$ which removes one row and column, initially results in the sequence of matrices $M^{(0)},M^{(1)}, \dotsc.$ However, when these two expressions appear in an identity we assume the indices aligned.
-Since the Laplace expansion formula is only valid when the underlying matrices on the right-hand side are one less in size then those on the left-hand side, we require the $y$ operator to readjust the indices.
-The $y$ operator itself operates on complex numbers, the determinants of the matrices, not the matrices themselves, and therefore indices are properly aligned.
+$n,$ the index of the matrix or determinant family, typically ranges over the positive integers; however, for a variety of technical reasons, it may range over positive integers greater than some constant.
+The range will always be clear from the context and need not be known for the development of the theory.